Healthy Homes Assessment Plimmerton

 What We Do

-As building inspectors, we take on all components that come with expert house Inspections.
-We are here to make sure that you make the best choice when it comes to purchasing your next property.
+As building inspectors, we handle all elements associated with professional home inspections.
+We’re here to ensure you make the right choice when it comes to buying your next home.

-We consider your investment to be a serious one We conduct comprehensive examinations to make sure that you don’t be faced with any costly or unexpected expenses, which means you are able to relax and focus on the fun aspects of purchasing or owning the home.
+We take your investment seriously We will conduct comprehensive inspections so you won’t encounter any unpleasant or costly surprises meaning you are able to relax and focus on the fun aspects of purchasing or owning an home.

-We specialise in a variety of services to make sure that you are completely informed of the condition of any property you may be thinking of buying or selling along with other solutions.
+We specialise in a variety of services to ensure that you are fully updated on the condition of any property you could be contemplating buying or selling and also other services.

-We not only work with you but we also collaborate with a number of large clients including the local authorities, banks, and insurance companies.
-Evidently they like our reassurance provided, due to the details provided in our building inspection reports.
+We don’t just collaborate with you, but we also have large clients including local councils, banks and insurance companies.
+Evidently , they like this reassurance provided, by the data contained that we provide in our reports of building inspections.

-We have a systematic approach to inspecting your property and the latest software technology that incorporates digital images into your report, you can actually see any problems that might be discovered.
-Because of our detailed report, it’s easy to understand why we have so many clients who recommend our service to family members and acquaintances.
+With our systematic approach to your property inspection and the most up-to-date software technology with digital photos embedded into the report, you can actually see any problems that might be identified.
+Through our detailed reporting it’s not surprising that we receive so many clients who recommend our service to family members and friends.

 • Pre Purchase & Pre Sale Reports